eguitarz/ping/README.md

 ping
 ====

 A rails service pings your host.
+It's a simple service, you add your host, and it save every http response time.
+Use d3.js to make the response time chart.

 ![ping](https://raw.github.com/eguitarz/ping/14851f6b7f38a92397a204efc3bb8be33363f698/screenshot.png)